wpexpertsio/Post-SMTP/readme.txt

 == Changelog ==

+= 2.9.6 2024-06-27 =
+* Tweak - Some strings were not translatable.
+* Fix - Compatibility added for old PHP Versions.
+* Fix - Notice: Only variables should be passed by reference.

 = 2.9.5 - 2024-06-25 =
 * Added: New Successful, Failed, and All email filter on email logs.
 * Added: Option to print email.